 This may differ from how you defined “reporting boundary” in the past.
-There’s a tendency to “turn off” assets if there’s missing data, if tenants are in a triple net lease (NNN), or if an asset was bought or sold in that year, among a host of other reasons.
-However, GRESB Reference Guide states that any asset that was operational at any point in the reporting year (2016) must be included in the reporting boundary.
+There’s a tendency to “turn off” assets if you're missing data, if tenants are in a triple net lease (NNN), if an asset was bought or sold in that year, or a host of other reasons.
+However, the GRESB Reference Guide states that any asset that was operational at any point in the reporting year must be included in the reporting boundary.
 Any deviation from this rule should be addressed in the “reporting boundary” RC 5.2 section of the survey.

 2. Get Your Property Types Right:

-18 property types in GRESB.
-If your site is only one property type, this should be an easy mapping for you.
+There are 18 property types in GRESB.
+If your site contains only one property type, this should be an easy mapping for you.
 But, if you have a site with multiple property types, you have 2 options: 1) Report the site as all one property type, or 2) Report the site as separate property types.

-If the property's main property type is 75% or more of the total property floor space, option 1 is the best choice.
+If the site's main property type is 75% or more of the total property floor space, option 1 is the best choice.
 However, if the secondary property type is more than 25%, option 2 is your only choice.
-A property with more than one “majority” property type is called “mixed use” and should be broken out by each majority space.
+A site with more than one “majority” property type is called “mixed use” and should be broken out by each majority space.

-If you’re a Measurabl user, don’t worry – our system correctly identifies each site’s property type, which will roll-up correctly in GRESB.
+Don’t worry – our system correctly identifies each site’s property types, which will roll-up correctly in GRESB.

 3. Allocate Meter Data:

 For example, if the landlord (i.e. you) pays the utility costs for a particular meter, you can easily report on the data coming from that meter.
 However, if the tenant is responsible for the utility payment and the landlord does not have access to the meter data, you may not have full data coverage for the building.
-By knowing your appropriate meter allocations, you can accurately report your data coverage.
+By knowing which meters are for which spaces at your site, you can accurately report your data coverage.

 Some common scenarios:

-- Full Operational Control: You can see and control the utility data used at that property.
-You have “Whole Building” data. (e.g. Office sites)
+- Full Operational Control: You can see and control the utility data used at that site.
+You have “Whole Site” data. (e.g. Office sites)

 - Partial Operational Control: You can see and control the utility data for the common areas and vacant spaces only.
 Your meter represents “Common Area” data. (e.g. Multifamily or Retail sites)